 Weaknesses of SDLC

-In this blog, I have covered all major points or you can say major topics related to Software Development Life Cycle (SDLC).
+In this post, I have covered all major points or you can say major topics related to Software Development Life Cycle (SDLC).
 All the phases in the SDLC explained in this blog are applicable to all software development methodology, but the duration and the activities in each phase depend on whether you are following the V Model development methodology or Agile development methodology.